Getting Customers Through The SaaS Marketing Funnel:

 Automation for scale:

-Engaging with prospects to take them through to the consideration stage can often be achieved through automated tools such as Hubspot, Google Analytics and chat bots.
-These solutions have the ability to scale up because they minimize costly manual intervention and enable better targeting, more conversions and can reduce the length of the sales cycle.
+Engaging with prospects to take them through to the consideration stage can often be achieved through automated tools.
+Such as Hubspot, Google Analytics and chat bots.
+These solutions have the ability to scale up.
+They minimize costly manual intervention and enable better targeting, more conversions and can reduce the length of the sales cycle.

 2. Consideration to Qualification: